Road Trips

 Once I graduated college I was a little too old for family vacations, but I continued to travel as much as possible.
 Niagara Falls, Great Smokey Mountains, Louisville, St. Louis, Indianapolis, Minneapolis, the Spam Museum, the Hoover Presidential Library, and again so many more places.

-We have spent numerous weekends in Kansas City and Oklahoma City.
+We have spent numerous weekends in Kansas City, Tulsa, and Oklahoma City.
 We like to travel to western Kansas to meet up with our friends from Denver and always try to make some stops along the route.
 We have taken an Alaskan cruise and two Mexico cruises.
-We’ve visited DisneyWorld, Houston, Memphis, Dallas, Little Rock, Denver, and one of our favs- Vegas.
+We’ve visited DisneyWorld, Mexico, Chicago, San Francisco, Houston, the Caribbean, Memphis, the Bahamas, Dallas, Little Rock, Denver, and one of our favs- Vegas.

 So here are some of the unique stories and places we have seen while roaming across the great state of Kansas and beyond.